ModelledCitizen/project-reweigh/README.md

 # Project Reweigh

-Identifying a new weighting scheme for the National Election Poll exit poll.
+Identifying a new weighting scheme for the National Election Pool exit poll.

 ## Description
 The National Election Poll is a collaborative effort led by major news agencies and conducted by Edison Research.
 Working under the direction of Prof. Marc Meredith (UPenn PSCI; NBC Decision Desk) with the support of Prof. John Lapinksi (UPenn PSCI & Fox-Fels; Director of Elections Unit, NBC News), I used historical data and national benchmarks to evaluate the performance of a new weighting scheme in matching real election returns.
 [Read a full description of the project here.](Project Summary/Summary.pdf)